satoru-hara/03_NSW/08-Reports/HNS-Structural-Feedback-Definition-v1.0.md

 By converting HNS diagnostic outputs into a structured training signal, HNS-SF enables AI models to internalize causal constraints, avoid structural reasoning errors, and achieve more stable cognitive alignment across domains.
+The precise mechanism by which coordinate-based signals affect model internalization remains under investigation.

 ---